-Pins 1-3 of JD1 are used for power LED indication and pins 4-7 are for the speaker.
-Please note that the speaker connector pins (4-7) are used with an external speaker.
+Pins 1-3 of the JD1 header are used for power LED indication and pins 4-7 are for the speaker.
+Please note that the speaker connector pins (4-7) are for an external speaker.
 If you wish to use the onboard speaker, you should close pins 6-7 with a jumper.

 PWR LED Connector Pin Definitions

 Pin Setting Definition

-1 JD1_PIN1
+1 DC 3.3V

 2 FP_PWR_LED

 3 FP_PWR_LED